jmcn1/100-days-of-code/log.md

 **Thoughts** Didn't get a chance to update yesterday, but the first project is complete (tribute page), now working on the survery form!
 So far so good!

 Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)

+### Day 10-11: May 24-25, 2019

+**Progress**: Working through freeCodeCamp

+**Thoughts** Didn't get a chance to update yesterday, but the first 3 projects are done!
+Now working on the technical documentation page.
+Making sure all of my projects get uploaded to Github!

+Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)